thecheesybit/fyi-flutter-app/README.md

 ![fyi](https://github.com/thecheesybit/fyi-flutter-app/blob/master/assets/images/Screenshot_20200908-164130.jpg)

-# FYI
+# fyi

-A New App for FYI
+A New App for fyi

 ## What you will create

-We’re going to make a FYI app, it will allow sutdents of VITCC access to FYI content.
+We’re going to make a fyi app, it will allow sutdents of VITCC access to fyi content.

 A few resources to get you started if this is your first Flutter project: